Henriquemcc/Duck_DNS_-_Dynamic_DNS_Update_Client_in_Kotlin_for_JVM/README.EN.md

 ## System requirements

-To run this program is required to have a Operating System with Linux Kernel with openjdk 8 jre and Crontab installed.
+To run this program is required to have an Operating System with Linux Kernel with openjdk 8 jre and Crontab installed.

 ## License

 This program is licensed under the [MIT License](LICENSE).

-## Documentation

-The documentation is available in [html](./JavaDoc.zip).